Vawda claims launching self-employment scheme, he’s wrong

 Even before he could announce this “breaking news” Shahbaz Gill hastened to tweet lauding self-employment scheme initiated by Vawda for uplifting the poor through interest-free loans so they could start their own businesses.
 “He is true to his words,” the spokesman for Punjab chief minister Gill said paying a rich tribute to Vawda who retweeted this tweet.

-Background investigations further reveals that Akhuwat organises events countrywide and welcomes the participation of the local influentials in the cheque distribution ceremonies.
+Background investigation further reveals that Akhuwat organises events countrywide and welcomes the participation of the local influential in the cheque distribution ceremonies.
 Sometimes back, such an event was organised in Swabi, the district of National Assembly Speaker Asad Qaiser.
 He was in attendance.
-Taking cue from there, Vawda desired the holding of such an event in Baldia Karachi, his constituency, and identified a mosque as the venue since Akhuwat organises events in collaboration with the local mosques.
-Of 1,000 people handed over cheques, as many as 183 were from Baldia and again they were selected by Akhuwat, not by Vawda.
+Taking cue from there, Vawda desired the holding of such an event in Baldia Karachi, his constituency, and identified a mosque as a venue since Akhuwat organises events in collaboration with local mosques.

+Of 1,000 people handed over cheques, as many as 183 were from Baldia and again they were selected by Akhuwat for the purpose, not by Vawda.
 The remaining recipients were transported there from other 10 zonal offices of Akhuwat in Karachi.
 Sensing that the event could be politicised as Vawda was present there together with a couple of PTI MPAs, the organisers reminded the participants that Akhuwat was totally non-political and non-governmental organisation and works independently, however, welcomes support from everybody and every organisation wishing to join its mission.
 Nevertheless, Vawda gave it a political colour inferring as if the cheque distribution was his self-employment initiative.
 He was not available for comments when tried to approach through his phone.

 Vawda has made ridiculous statements on job generations in the past.
 On April 9, he predicted that there would be too many jobs within next four weeks that organisations will run out of people to employ.
 Three days later, he said his ministry would create 28,000 jobs within a year.
 He stood the ground when pressed on it a few days later and instead suggested to be torn into pieces if his claim turned out false.